Sorted dynamic tables

 Creating

 To create a sorted dynamic table, run the create table command and specify the schema and dynamic=True setting in the attributes.
-The schema must match the sorted table.
+The schema must correspond to the schema of the sorted table.

 CLI